encukou/pypi-support/name-retention/README.md

 ### Courtesy notice for invalid project -- name squatting

     To: $PYPI_USER_ADDRESS, $PROJECT_AUTHOR_ADDRESS, $UPLOADER_ADDRESS, $ADDRESS_FROM_DOCS, any additional mail we find
-    Subject: ACTION REQUIRED: PyPI $PROJECT name retention
+    Subject: ACTION REQUIRED: PyPI project "$PROJECT" name retention

     Hello $NAME,

-    Your project $PROJECT at $PYPI_URL {is empty|has no functionality}.
+    Your project "$PROJECT" at $PYPI_URL {is empty|has no functionality}.
     Per the package index name retention policy (https://peps.python.org/pep-0541/), we consider such projects to be name squatting, and will remove them from the index.